 Clinical Consultant, Lovern Counseling and Consulting

 If you or someone you know is suffering from a technology addiction, you are not alone and we are here to help.
 Please reach out to us today, you deserve to live a happy, healthy, balanced life!
+All calls and inquires are confidential and screened by a trained and licensed health professional.
+Our network of licensed health professionals can diagnose and treat a wide variety of addiction and mental health issues.
 Your call is confidential and will be handled by a trained caring health professional.
 Call 786-505-6419 to talk about technology addiction counseling today.
 Thank you for your interest in Reboot & Recover.